akotonyStark/react-chat-app/README.md

 This is a chat app developed by Augustine Akoto Ampofo (alarbiampofo@gmail.com) Utilizes Google Authentication for account creation

+## Warning

+If unable to login or view signed up users, check browser console for "Firebase storage quoto limit exceeded error"

 ## Features

 - users can chat with others on the app